Quansight/Quansight-website/apps/labs/posts/array-api-scikit-learn-2026.md

 Beyond the technical considerations, there were also user interface considerations.
 How should we inform users that these conversions, which incur memory and performance cost, are occurring?
-We decided against warnings, which risk being ignored or becoming a nuisance, and instead clearly document this behaviour.
-Further, we need to determine how to gracefully handle device-specific data type limitations, specifically MPS does not support float64.
-This requires downcasting which must be clearly communicated to users.
+We decided against warnings, which risk being ignored or becoming a nuisance, and to instead clearly document this behaviour.
+Additionally, different devices have different data type limitations, for instance Apple MPS only supports float32.
+How best to handle these differences when performing conversions while ensuring users are informed of precision impacts is an ongoing consideration.

 ## A quick benchmark